ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/Hands_on/06-AWS-AMI-Snapshot-EC2_Volumes/snapshots_AMI.md

 Part 1 - Creating an Image from the Snapshot of the Nginx Server and Launching a new Instance

-Part 2 - Creating an Image and Launching an Instance from the same Image
+Part 2 - Creating an Image with action menu

-Part 3 - Creating an Image from the Snapshot of the Root Volume and Launching a new Instance
+Part 3 - Using Data Lifecycle Manager

 Part 4 - Make AMI Public

-Part 5 - Create Wordpress with AMI (Bitnami)

-Part 6 - Using Data Lifecycle Manager

 ## Part 1 - Creating an Image from the Snapshot of the Nginx Server and Launching a new Instance